vdaubry/youtube-multiple-dl/README.md

 youtube-multiple-dl
 ===================

+This project adds support for multiple files downloading with youtube-dl.
 [youtube-dl](https://github.com/rg3/youtube-dl) is a command line utility to download files from major streaming website (youtube, etc).
 At the moment you can only download files one at a time.
-With this project you can start several downloads in parallel.

-youtube-multiple-dl is a lightweight job queue around youtube-dl, it provides a command line interface to :
+youtube-multiple-dl is a lightweight job queue around youtube-dl for parallel downloads, it provides a command line interface to :

 1. Start multiple download workers
 2. Manage the queue : add URL to download, delete, list downloads progress, etc